• Share this on:

 Market intelligence consultancies such as Edited.com analyse billions of stock-keeping units daily to get real-time data on market trends.

-Sustainability and digitalisation are interrelated subjects.
-They belong closely together because no supply chain can improve on sustainability without measuring impacts, which requires digitalisation.
-Digitalisation is used to measure, monitor and report on criteria in different stages of the value chain, such as soil depletion, use of herbicides and pesticides, animal wellbeing, forest maintenance, (loss of) biodiversity, water and energy use, carbon emissions, working hours, living wage, waste management and circularity.
+Sustainability and digitisation are interrelated subjects.
+They belong closely together because no supply chain can improve on sustainability without measuring impacts, which requires digitisation.
+Digitisation is used to measure, monitor and report on criteria in different stages of the value chain, such as soil depletion, use of herbicides and pesticides, animal wellbeing, forest maintenance, (loss of) biodiversity, water and energy use, carbon emissions, working hours, living wage, waste management and circularity.

 Transparency

-As Fashion Revolution writes in its 2022 Fashion Transparency Index, the first step towards sustainability is transparency.
+As Fashion Revolution writes in its Fashion Transparency Index, the first step towards sustainability is transparency.
 Without knowledge of your value chain and the impacts that occur, there is no possibility to improve.
-Also in this case, digitalisation enables professionals to measure impacts on workers, communities and the environment, to analyse them, find patterns and to implement improvements.
-In the tips below some technologies are mentioned that can trace raw materials back to their source.
+Also in this case, digitisation enables professionals to measure impacts on workers, communities and the environment, to analyse them, find patterns and to implement improvements.
+In the tips below, some technologies are mentioned that can trace raw materials back to their source.

 Tips:

-• Use tracing technology such as Haelixa or FibreTrace to physically and digitally trace raw materials back to their source.
+• Take full supply chain responsibility.
+Use tracing technology such as tex.tracer, Haelixa or FibreTrace to physically and digitally trace raw materials back to their source.

 • Use digital labelling solutions such as Avery Dennison to trace ready-made products during and after use.
 This makes it easier to collect, sort and eventually recycle apparel items.